RolfLobo/kogiqa-mcp/readme.md

 enables LLMs to interact with web pages through natural language, bypassing the need for screenshots or visually-tuned models.

-### kogiQA MCP vs Playwright MCP

-The kogiQA MCP Server provides a browser which incorporates the capabilities of the kogiQA browser control algorithm.
-This enables agents to interact with pages without a selector, saving time and tokens.

 ### For what to use:
 + Debug style issues on your page
 + Automatically fix console errors.